-where the $\alpha$ subscript denotes the partial derivative with respect to the angle of attack.
-Following Mader and Martins, these partials are evaluated using a first-order finite-difference approximation.
-Round-off errors can be minimized by choosing a relatively large step size (0.001°) while keeping the truncation errors within acceptable bounds, since both the pitching moment and lift are relatively linear in $\alpha$ for the flow regimes considered here.
+where the α subscript denotes the partial derivative with respect to the angle of attack.
+Following Mader and Martins [19], these partials are evaluated using a first-order finite-difference approximation.
+Round-off errors can be minimized by choosing a relatively large step size (0.001°) while keeping the truncation errors within acceptable bounds, since both the pitching moment and lift are relatively linear in α for the flow regimes considered here.

-The coupling between the aerodynamic and structural forces is strong in wing design, especially in the case of the BW due to its unique snap-buckling and post-critical patterns.
-While a full aerostructural shape optimization is beyond the scope of this work, here we consider the center-plane bending moment as a surrogate for a structural model.
-Specifically, the x-directional moment, $M_x$ , about the center of gravity is constrained to be no more than 80% of the bending moment generated by the same configuration optimized without a bending moment constraint.
+The coupling between the aerodynamic and structural forces is strong in wing design, especially in the case of the BW due to its structurally overconstrained nature and potential for snap buckling [12].
+While a full aerostructural shape optimization [20] is beyond the scope of this work, here we consider the center-plane bending moment as a surrogate for a structural model [21].
+Specifically, the x-directional moment, M_x , about the center of gravity is constrained to be no more than 80% of the bending moment generated by the same configuration optimized without a bending moment constraint.
 For example, in the case of the TW, the lower bound is 80% of the bending moment generated by an elliptical lift distribution.
-Note that unlike the TW case, the vertical location of the center of gravity, $z{cg}$ , of the BW cannot be neglected since the tip fin can generate significant side-forces.
+Note that unlike the TW case, the vertical location of the center of gravity, z{cg} , of the BW cannot be neglected since the tip fin can generate significant side-forces.
 An alternative would be to apply the bending moment constraint to the top and bottom wings separately, although at the time of writing it is unclear if this approach would be preferable.

-II.C.
-Optimization Algorithm
+C. Optimization Algorithm

-The objective function, design variables, and constraints described in Section II.B are computed by state-of-the-art optimization software collectively known as Jetstream.
-Many of the core components of the methodology are thoroughly described and verified in Ref.
-23; thus, only a brief summary is given here.
+The objective function, design variables, and constraints described in Sec.
+II B are computed by state-of-the-art optimization software collectively known as Jetstream.
+Many of the core components of the method-ology are thoroughly described and verified in [22]; thus, only a brief summary is given here.

-II.C.1.
-Geometry Parameterization and Mesh Movement
+1. Geometry Parameterization and Mesh Movement

-The twist, sectional shape, and planform design variables are handled by a geometry control system built around freeform and axial deformation.
+The twist, sectional shape, and planform design variables are handled by a geometry control system built around free-form and axial deformation [23].
 Whereas the free-form deformation volumes (modeled as B-spline volumes) are effective at local control such as twist and sectional shape changes, the axial curves (also modeled with B-spline technology) are effective at global control such as planform changes.
 In general each wing segment, including the corner fillets and vertical tip fin of the BW, is assigned a single free-form deformation volume that stretches between the wing segment's tip sections.
 The same free-form deformation volumes are positioned such that they overlap at the tip sections.
-Since all free-form deformation volumes are linear in the vertical directionb and cubic in the other two directions, the overall wing shape is thus parameterized by piecewise-cubic polynomials in the chordwise and spanwise directions.
+Since all free-form deformation volumes are linear in the vertical direction3 and cubic in the other two directions, the overall wing shape is thus parameterized by piecewise-cubic polynomials in the chordwise and spanwise directions.

 Following an update in the geometric design variables, the computational grid that surrounds the geometry must also deform.
-This is accomplished by an efficient two-level approach that models the grid as a linear elastic solid.
+This is accomplished by an efficient two-level approach that models the grid as a linear elastic solid [22, 23].

-II.C.2.
-Flow Solver
+2. Flow Solver

 With the computational grid conforming to the deformed geometry, the aerodynamic functionals are evaluated based on the solution of the steady Euler equations, discretized here with second-order accurate finite-difference operators.
-The solution in the vicinity of shocks is stabilized by a pressure sensor mechanism involving both fourth- and seconddifference scalar dissipation.
-The vector of nonlinear residuals is converged to a relative tolerance of $10^{-12}$ by an efficient parallel Newton-Krylov solver.
-Further details regarding the flow solver are available in Ref.
-25.
+The solution in the vicinity of shocks is stabilized by a pressure sensor mechanism involving both fourth- and second-difference scalar dissipation.
+The vector of nonlinear residuals is converged to a relative tolerance of 10^{-12} by an efficient parallel Newton-Krylov solver.
+Further details regarding the flow solver are available in [24].